civican/legisinfo/44-1/bills/C-45/bill_text.md

       if, with respect to a loan secured by other revenues, the borrowing member fails to make a payment to the Authority under a borrowing agreement with the Authority, or to pay a charge imposed by the Authority under this Part; or

-      if, **with respect to a loan secured by other revenues**, the Authority receives a report of the Board under subsection (3) in respect of the borrowing member.
+      if, with respect to a loan secured by other revenues, the Authority receives a report of the Board under subsection (3) in respect of the borrowing member.

     **(6)** The Authority must provide a copy of the notices referred to in subsections (4) and (5) to the First Nations Tax Commission.